Healing Families. Empowering Girls.

 Residential Treatment Center and Boarding School for Teenage Girls

 At New Haven, we base our treatment decisions on a simple question: What would I want for my daughter?
 We know that underneath her struggles – whether, with depression, anxiety, traumatic stress, substance abuse, an eating disorder, or another challenging emotional issue – your daughter is still there, waiting to be discovered, loved back to wholeness, and reunited with her family.

-After fifteen years working together, our treatment team is one of the most experienced in the field of girls' adolescent treatment.
-We know from experience that girls struggling with complex emotional and behavioral issues* need access to a variety of proven therapies.
+After twenty years of working together, our treatment team is one of the most experienced in the field of girls' adolescent treatment.
+We know from experience that girls struggling with complex emotional and behavioral issues need access to a variety of proven therapies.
 Experience has also taught us that even the most clinically sophisticated approaches to treatment are only effective if those delivering them come from a place of connection, compassion, and hope.